 List of parishes in progress and recent releases

-The society recognises that the LPRS is not the only transcriber of Lancashire parish records.
+The society recognizes that the LPRS is not the only transcriber of Lancashire parish records.
 To help prevent the wastage of effort that can occur when more than one group unknowingly transcribe the same registers.